Loading...

 curl -L http://example.com

-Following redirects validates the final destination content and confirms that the HTTPS endpoint is reachable and serving responses.
+Following redirects validates the final destination content and confirms the HTTPS endpoint is reachable and serving responses.

 * Redirecting to: https://example.com/